exercism/jq/concepts/basics/about.md

   `jq` pretty-prints its output by default.
   It it extremely useful for humans to view the data when it's nicely formatted.
   However that's not necessary for machines: the `--compact-output` option removes the formatting whitespace to minimize the size of the resulting JSON.

+- `-f filename` or `--from-file filename`

+  Instead of providing the `jq` program on the command line, read it from `filename.
+  `sed` and `awk` both use the `-f` option for exactly the same purpose.
+  You'll see this used in the test scripts for the practice exercises.

 See [the manual][man-cli] for details about all the options.